 At its heart, The Dark Knight succeeded because of three performances predominantly: of Christian Bale, of Aaron Eckhart and, of course, of Heath Ledger.
 But while it's all too easy to be swept away by the almost perversely romanticised tragedy of Ledger's own personal story, The Dark Knight is a triumph because of all of its parts and because of its production.

-So, to mark the occasion of the film's 10th anniversary, let's peel back some of the magic and look behind-the-scenes at Nolan's epic...
+Let's peel back some of the magic and look behind-the-scenes at Nolan's epic...